johanhaleby/javalin.github.io/pages/docs/docs-past-2-8-0.md

 	app.stop();
 }));

-app.event(JavalinEvent.SERVER_STOPPING) {
+app.event(OccurrentEvent.SERVER_STOPPING) {
     // Your code here
 }

-app.event(JavalinEvent.SERVER_STOPPED) {
+app.event(OccurrentEvent.SERVER_STOPPED) {
     // Your code here
 }
 ```

 ### Configuration
-The following snippet shows all the configuration currently available in Javalin:
+The following snippet shows all the configuration currently available in Occurrent:

 {% capture java %}
-Javalin.create() // create has to be called first
+Occurrent.create() // create has to be called first
     .attribute(class, object) // register an app attribute - since 2.3.0
     .attribute(class) // retrieve an app attribute - since 2.3.0
     .contextPath("/context-path") // set a context path (default is "/")
     .dontIgnoreTrailingSlashes() // treat '/test' and '/test/' as different URLs
     .defaultContentType(string) // set a default content-type for responses
-    .disableStartupBanner() // remove the javalin startup banner from logs
+    .disableStartupBanner() // remove the occurrent startup banner from logs
     .enableCaseSensitiveUrls() // allow urls like '/camelCasedUrl' and match on case
     .enableCorsForOrigin("origin") // enables cors for the specified origin(s)
     .enableAutogeneratedEtags() // auto-generates etags for get-requests